Open Hours: Mon - Fri 9am - 5pm

 Phone: 0161 207 3007

-Critical Fall Height Explained – The Playground Safety Standard Every School Should Understand
+Critical Fall Height Explained – Playground Safety Standards for Schools

-Critical Fall Height Explained – The Playground Safety Standard Every School Should Understand
+Critical Fall Height Explained – Playground Safety Standards for Schools

-Home / Blog / Critical Fall Height Explained – The Playground Safety Standard Every School Should Understand
+Home / Blog / Critical Fall Height Explained – Playground Safety Standards for Schools

 Every school wants safe play without sterile spaces.
 That’s where the concept of Critical Fall Height (CFH) comes in – a key part of UK playground safety standards.
 It’s not just a technical detail; it’s what ensures that if a child takes a tumble, the surface beneath them can absorb the impact and prevent serious injury.